Sleepy Hollow Country Club

-In 1911 when Sleepy Hollow opened, golf course design in America was still in its early stages.
+In 1911 when Sleepy Hollow was formed, golf course design in America was in its infancy.
 Neither Pine Valley nor Alister Mackenzie’s work existed.
-Oakmont and Pinehurst No. 2 had yet to evolve into the masterpieces that we now know.
-Northeast courses like Myopia Hunt, Ewkanok, The Country Club and Charles Blair Macdonald‘s newly opened National Golf Links of America staked its claim as the best in the country and that was soon followed by Piping Rock.
+Oakmont, Merion and Pinehurst No. 2 had yet to evolve into the design masterpieces that we admire today.
+The standard bearers included The Country Club, Myopia Hunt, and Ewkanok.
+Indeed, Charles Blair Macdonald’s own recently opened National Golf Links of America staked its claim as the best in the country and that was soon followed by Piping Rock.
 Therefore, it was no surprise that a who’s-who group of businessmen headed by Cornelius Vanderbilt, John Jacob Astor and William Rockefeller called on Macdonald to build them the course.

-With no clear way forward, its green committee in the early 1990s hired a ‘name’ architect and then trusted his judgment.
-The end result was a ‘modernized’ course with mounds and small bunkers.
-Within a decade, another ‘name’ architect was engaged to prepare a Master Plan in an effort to restore a sense of consistency to a course that now had several competing design styles.
+With no clear way forward, a green committee in the early 1990s hired a ‘name’ architect, and trusted his judgment.
+The end result was a ‘modernized’ course with mounds and small, sculpted bunkers.
+Within a decade, another architect was engaged to prepare a Master Plan in an effort to restore a sense of consistency to a course cursed with several competing design styles.
 Close inspection of this architect’s plan by the new green committee chairman, George Sanossian, and his committee developed concerns in several areas including maintainability and suitability.
 Ironically, some of the architect’s own references were critical of his work.
 After additional due diligence, the committee pivoted, shelving the Master Plan and posed the question of who could better guide them.

 Of the several architects that were interviewed, the decision came down to Gil Hanse partnering with George Bahto or Ron Forse.
-Both architects recommended that the club proceed with unifying all eighteen holes in the manner of Charles Blair Macdonald as opposed to Tillinghast.
-First, Charles Blair Macdonald‘s courses such as those found at NGLA, Mid-Ocean, Piping Rock and Saint Louis Country Club are at similarly prestigious clubs as Sleepy Hollow.
-Second, it was deemed pointless to try to establish Tillinghast as the prevalent design style when a) it never was and b) four of his very best original designs (both courses at Winged Foot, Quaker Ridge, and Fenway) are in such close proximity to the Club and all are situated on property that is very different from that of Sleepy Hollow‘s.
+Both architects recommended that the club proceed with unifying all eighteen holes in the manner of Macdonald as opposed to Tillinghast.
+After all, Macdonald’s courses found at N.G.L.A., Mid-Ocean, Piping Rock and Saint Louis Country Club are at similarly dated and prestigious clubs to Sleepy Hollow.
+Plus, it was deemed foolhardy to try to establish Tillinghast as the prevalent design style when a) it never was and b) four of his best original designs (both courses at Winged Foot, Quaker Ridge, and Fenway) are in close proximity to the Club.

-Eventually, the green committee put forward the team of Gil Hanse and George Bahto, which the Club board approved.
-Undoubtedly, George Bahto‘s seminal book on Charles Blair Macdonald entitled The Evangelist of Golf provided comfort to the committee that they were indeed getting Charles Blair Macdonald expertise.
-The task then fell to Gil Hanse and George Bahto to implement the vision for the property that they had shared with the green committee during the interview process.
-This wasn’t a strict restoration as Charles Blair Macdonald had not even built seven of the holes and those that he did were not feature rich (many lacked fairway bunkers for instance).
-Rather, this undertaking was to be a renovation of all twenty-seven holes utilizing the design principles and features frequently employed by Charles Blair Macdonald.
-Starting with the third nine, Gil Hanse and George Bahto demonstrated the bunkering style and scale that they wanted to re-establish on the main course.
-The results were enthusiastically received and they were given even greater creative latitude when their work commenced on the main course.
+Eventually, the green committee proposed the team of Hanse and Bahto, which the Club board approved.
+Undoubtedly, Bahto’s seminal book on Macdonald entitled The Evangelist of Golf provided comfort to the committee that they were getting the desired Macdonald expertise.
+The task then fell to Hanse and Bahto to implement the vision for the property that they had shared with the green committee during the interview process.
+This was by no means a restoration: Macdonald had not even built seven of the holes and those that he did were not feature rich (many lacked fairway bunkers for instance).
+Rather, this undertaking was to be a renovation of all twenty-seven holes utilizing the design principles and features employed by Macdonald at his best courses.
+Starting with the third nine, Hanse and Bahto demonstrated the bunkering style and scale that they wanted to re-establish on the main course.
+The results were enthusiastically received and they were given greater creative latitude when their work commenced on the main course in 2006.

-Much to everyone’s credit associated with the project, the work performed at Sleepy Hollow from the summer of 2006 through the fall of 2007 represents one of the great transformations in the history of golf course architecture.
-From a lifeless course that had lost its soul, a ‘new old’ one rife with character emerged.
+Much to the credit of everyone associated with the project, the work performed at Sleepy Hollow from the summer of 2006 through the fall of 2007 represented one of the great transformations from tee to green in the history of golf course architecture.
+From a lifeless course that people were indifferent to play, a ‘new old’ one rife with character emerged.
 Sleepy Hollow became a cherished invite as its one-off joys aren’t replicated elsewhere.